 The JCRS Patient Application Database

 covers years of admission from 1904-1940 and contains 7,190 records.
-Searchable data on JewishGen includes surname, given name, name variation, gender, age at admittance, birth city, birth place, when came to the USA, occupation, contracted (disease) location, marital status, landsmanshaften affiliation, burial location and relative names.
-If a record is listed in the index, the full patient file can then be requested through the Beck Archives at the University of Denver, by contacting Thyria Wilson at (303) 871-3012 .
-Patients who were in the hospital after 1940 can only be researched by phone inquiry.
+Searchable data on the University of Denver database includes a partial index 1904-1940 and access to limited digitized records includes surname, given name, name variation, gender, age at admittance, birth city, birth place, when came to the USA, occupation, contracted (disease) location, marital status, landsmanshaften affiliation, burial location and relative names.
+If a record is listed in the index and not digitized, the full patient file can be requested through the Beck Archives at the University of Denver, by contacting Thyria Wilson at (303) 871-3012 .
+Patients who were in the hospital 1940-1954 can only be researched by phone inquiry.

 What is the Jewish Consumptives Relief Society?